modyo/modyo-docs/docs/en/platform/core/api.md

 }
 }
 ```
-As you can see, the ``` message_deliveries``` object within the JSON contains a list of 10 elements, where each represents a _message delivery_ or concrete delivery of a campaign email to a specific user, and each object has attributes relevant to this concept, like the name and
-Customer's mail or the date it was sent.
+As you can see, the ``` message_deliveries``` object within the JSON contains a list of 10 elements, where each represents a _message delivery_ or concrete delivery of a campaign email to a specific user.
+Each object also has relevant attributes like the customer's name and email or the date it was sent.
 But where are the other records?
-This is where the pagination of resources plays a very important role, and for this we must lend
-attention to the `meta` object within the JSON.
+This is where the pagination of resources plays a very important role and you will have to pay attention to the `meta` object within the JSON response.

-The `meta` object contains the relevant information to be able to traverse a large number of records,
-through small groups of records or pages.
+The `meta` object contains the information you need to be able to traverse a large number of records, through small groups of records or pages.
 The 4 attributes we have are the following:

-* `total_entries`: The total number of items of the resource consulted
+* `total_entries`: The total number of items of the requested resource
 * `per_page`: The number of items that will be delivered per page
 * `current_page`: The current data window
-* `total_pages`: The total of pages, or groups of elements that we can consult.
+* `total_pages`: The total number of pages or groups of elements that we can request.

 In the previous example, apart from having the first 10 records, we already know
-for the following _requests_ that there are a total of 1078 entries, grouped into 108 pages.
-If we wanted
-get, for example, the second page of this data, we just need to add the `page` parameter with value
-equal to 2, invoking the already known URL again.
-To modify the number of records by
-page, just add the `per_page` parameter with the desired value.
+for the next _requests_ that there are a total of 1078 entries, grouped into 108 pages.
+If we want to get the second page of this data, for example, we just need to add the `page` parameter with the value set to 2 and call the same URL again.
+To modify the number of records by page, just add the `per_page` parameter with the desired value.

 For example, let's get page 30, but this time with the _message deliveries_ grouped into pages of 5 elements: